Introducing pre-impact air-cushioning effects into the Wagner model of impact theory: Post-impact results for a power-law body profile

 \end{linenomath} We have included both of these terms to stress an important point when using numerical data of the pre-impact behaviour.
-In the context of the model, in which we have assumed that (\ref{eqn:vcassumption}) holds, the integral in $\tilde{F}_{0}$ is identically $-\pi$, and hence the force on the impactor is bounded as we approach touchdown.
+In the context of the model, in which we have assumed that (\ref{eqn:vcassumption}) holds, the integral in (\ref{eqn:SmallTimeForce}a) is identically $-\pi$ so that $\tilde{F}_{0}$, and hence the force on the impactor is bounded as we approach touchdown.
 This is expected in the post-impact model, which essentially does not see the air bubble at all.
 However, in practice, when using simulation data, (\ref{eqn:vcassumption}) will only be approximately true, so that when using numerical data, we would expect the predicted post-impact force to be singular just after touchdown.

 This is certainly a drawback of using the new model with real numerical data, but it is not a major concern.
 The model is not valid for small scales just after touchdown in general, since the air bubble would still be expected to cover a significant portion of the impactor between $\pm d(t)$.
 We expect that there is a transition from the viscous air-cushioning forces on the impactor just before touchdown to the Wagner force just after touchdown, in which the presence of the entrapped air makes an important contribution.
-However, as the bubble retracts and breaks up, the Wagner force will begin dominate, and we shall recover the solution (\ref{eqn:Force}) and the small-time solution (\ref{eqn:SmallTimeForce}).
 We also note that this drawback is also true when using classical Wagner theory itself; at small times just after touchdown, there will always be discrepancies between these inviscid models and real-world data.
 While our current model with its appreciation of the air cushioning before touchdown shares these problems at $t-t_{c} = 0^{+}$, it is a more realistic description of the flow for later times.